tblakex01/github-backup/README.md

   - [ ] shutdown the falconlm chatbot.
 - [ ] Address all Security Hub findings.
   - [ ] Retrieve list of Security Hub findings and for each create a TODO list task to address
+  - [x] Create an AWS Config rule that checks whether S3 buckets allow public read access.
+  - [x] Create an AWS Config rule that checks whether S3 buckets allow public write access.
+  - [x] Create a Lambda function that is triggered when AWS Config detects a configuration change.
+  - [x] Add a policy to the Lambda function's execution role that allows AWS Config to invoke the function.
+  - [x] Create a CloudWatch Events rule that triggers the Lambda function when AWS Config detects a configuration change.
 - [ ] Retrieve list of SageMaker examples from here https://github.com/huggingface/notebooks/tree/main/sagemaker and for each create a TODO list task to deploy the example